Apple TV Plus: Everything to know about Apple's $5-a-month streaming service

 At launch, Apple TV Plus is confirmed to have nine titles:

-- The Morning Show, a drama about a morning news broadcast starring Reese Witherspoon, Jennifer Aniston and Steve Carell
+- The Morning Show, the drama about a morning news broadcast starring Witherspoon, Aniston and Steve Carell

-- Dickinson, a comedy about poet Emily Dickinson as a young woman starring Hailee Steinfeld
+- Dickinson, the comedy about poet Emily Dickinson as a young woman starring Steinfeld

 - For All Mankind, an alternative retelling of the space race